 Scope of practice laws vary from state to state, and may even vary within a state from one provider to another based upon the optometrist’s Diagnostic or Therapeutic Pharmaceutical Agent (DPA or TPA) certification status.
 The practice must assess whether each employed or contracted optometrist has the legal authority to treat certain patients and/or take call.
 Optometrists who exceed their legal scope of practice would be subject to potential licensure action, and the ophthalmologist might be subject to disciplinary action.

 The fact that an activity legally falls within the optometric scope of practice in a given state is not, on its own, assurance that it is appropriate to allow a particular optometrist to handle the situation or participate in after-hours call.
 Members of the practice must be confident that the possesses the adequate training, skills, and experience to accurately diagnose and treat the conditions that are likely to be presented, as well as the willingness to seek advice from an ophthalmologist whenever necessary.
-If the handling the patient’s care lacks the proper qualifications, misdiagnoses, delays in diagnosis or treatment, or other medical mishaps may result in patient harm and professional liability claims
+If the handling the patient’s care lacks the proper qualifications, misdiagnoses, delays in diagnosis or treatment, or other medical mishaps may result in patient harm and professional liability claims.

 Credentialing, protocols, and backup